Integral points on elliptic curves and explicit valuations of division polynomials: Central Lemma on Formal groups

 \section{Central Lemma on Formal groups}

 For a point of non-singular reduction, the sequence of valuations $v(W_n)$ is controlled by the formal group of the elliptic curve.
 For points of singular reduction, the sequence of valuations is partially controlled by the formal group of either the elliptic curve, or the multiplicative group, depending on the type of reduction.
 In both cases, the results rely on a lemma describing the valuations of the multiples of a point in an abstract formal group.
-Although the formula \eqref{eqn:vals-form} below is quite complicated, in most cases we encounter, $j=0$, whereupon it simply reduces to $v(z) + v(n)$.
+Although the formula \eqref{eqn:vals-form} below is quite complicated, in most cases we encounter, the variable $j$ takes the value $0$, whereupon \eqref{eqn:vals-form} simply reduces to $v(z) + v(n)$.
 For background on formal groups, see \cite[Chapter IV]{\Sil}.

 \begin{lemma} Let $\mathcal{F}$ be a one-parameter formal group defined over $R$, and let $z \in \mathcal{F}(\mathcal{M})$.
 There exist integers $b$, $j$, $h$, and $w \in \ZZ^{\ge 0} \cup \{ \infty \}$ such that for all integers $n$,